 Lesson 1:

-All sounds indicate a potential OTG Photography opportunity.
+All sounds indicate a potential nature experience.

 Lesson 2:

 five senses Sounds exist at all times.
 There is almost never a moment that sounds are not heard.
 Sometimes, due to the lifestyle of modern world people, they tune out any sounds that they can.
 They refer to the sounds that they hear as NOISE since the constant sounds of honking horns while driving, people talking on their phones all around or the crying of young infants always seem to indicates NOISE.
 But, unfortunately, they also tune out any important sounds along with the irritating noise.
 So, when you drive down the road with your car window open, listen to all the sounds outside... even to the annoying horns.
 You might even see a hawk flying above just by hearing the call of the hawk.
 Or, when you enter the woods and you hear a few young children talking loudly in the distance, don't tune them out.
-You won't be able to hear the important birds and you will possibly miss an OTG Photography opportunity.
+You won't be able to hear the important birds and you will possibly miss a nature opportunity.

 Lesson 3: